GreyRook/gown.js/README.md

  - lib - required libraries (just pixi-dev)

- - src - source code for pixi_ui
+ - src - source code for gown.js

  - test - unit tests, run coverage_karma_istanbul.sh to get a table providing all files and their coverage, run coverage_blanket to start a web server that shows you the coverage for all lines of the generated browserify output file.